Conflict resolution: Modes

+However, not every style leads to an acceptable result in every situation.
+For example, a collaboration does not work if the goals of the two conflict parties are immutable and mutually exclusive.
+The different styles have different advantages and disadvantages.
+Depending on the situation, different conflict styles can be considered desirable to achieve the best results.

-Dual concern model
+Dual concern

 The dual concern model of conflict resolution is a conceptual perspective that assumes individuals' preferred method of dealing with conflict is based on two underlying themes or dimensions: concern for self (assertiveness) and concern for others (empathy).
 According to the model, group members balance their concern for satisfying personal needs and interests with their concern for satisfying the needs and interests of others in different ways.
 The intersection of these two dimensions ultimately leads individuals towards exhibiting different styles of conflict resolution.
-The dual model identifies five conflict resolution styles or strategies that individuals may use depending on their dispositions toward pro-self or pro-social goals.
+The dual model identifies five group conflict resolution styles or strategies that individuals may use depending on their dispositions toward pro-self or pro-social goals.